SAP-archive/teched2020-DEV360/exercises/part5/README.md

   <img src="/exercises/part5/images/apis_authorize.png" width="50%"/>
 </p>

-6. In case the authorization failed, make sure you copied the correct value of the "access_token" and that you didn’t include the "token_type" value (see step 2).
+6. In case you failed to get authorization, make sure you copied the correct value of the "access_token" and that you didn’t include the "token_type" value (see step 2).

 7. Open the **Usage and Cost Management** section and the **GET /reports/v1/monthlyUsage** API.